On November 16, 2020, the WACD Board of Directors voted to adopt a new strategic plan.

 Section 1: Mission, Vision, Principles

-Put simply, our mission is why we are here, describing in the briefest terms the unique value that WACD is the Washington Association of Conservation Districts provides:
+Put simply, our mission is why we are here, describing in the briefest terms the unique value that WACD provides:

-WACD is the Washington Association of Conservation Districts serves as the collective voice of conservation districts to help them achieve their purposes.
+WACD serves as the collective voice of conservation districts to help them achieve their purposes.

 The vision statement succinctly describes our ultimate desired destination:

-WACD is the Washington Association of Conservation Districts aspires to fully support conservation districts in their implementation of locally developed conservation programs.
+WACD aspires to fully support conservation districts in their implementation of locally developed conservation programs.

 Principles are descriptions of our most fundamental values.
 Our values frame and support specific goals and strategic approaches.
 Principles/values should be evergreen: not changing from year to year.
 They form the firmament upon which to build annual work plans and the signposts to guide our decisions along the way.